Samuel Pepys: Member of Parliament and Secretary of the Admiralty

-In 1672 he became an Elder Brother of Trinity House and served in this capacity until 1689; he was Master of Trinity House in 1676–1677 and again in 1685–1686.
-In 1673 he was promoted to Secretary of the Admiralty Commission and elected MP for Castle Rising in Norfolk.
+In 1672, he became an Elder Brother of Trinity House and served in this capacity until 1689; he was Master of Trinity House in 1676–1677 and again in 1685–1686.
+In 1673, he was promoted to Secretary of the Admiralty Commission and elected MP for Castle Rising in Norfolk.

-In 1673 he was involved with the establishment of the Royal Mathematical School at Christ's Hospital, which was to train 40 boys annually in navigation, for the benefit of the Royal Navy and the English Merchant Navy.
-In 1675 he was appointed a Governor of Christ's Hospital and for many years he took a close interest in its affairs.
+In 1673, he was involved with the establishment of the Royal Mathematical School at Christ's Hospital, which was to train 40 boys annually in navigation, for the benefit of the Royal Navy and the English Merchant Navy.
+In 1675, he was appointed a Governor of Christ's Hospital and for many years he took a close interest in its affairs.
 Among his papers are two detailed memoranda on the administration of the school.
 In 1699, after the successful conclusion of a seven-year campaign to get the master of the Mathematical School replaced by a man who knew more about the sea, he was rewarded for his service as a Governor by being made a Freeman of the City of London.
-He also served as Master (without ever having been a Freeman or Liveryman) of the Clothworkers' Company (1677-8).
+He also served as Master (without ever having been a Freeman or Liveryman) of the Clothworkers' Company (1677–8).

-At the beginning of 1679 Pepys was elected MP for Harwich in Charles II's third parliament which formed part of the Cavalier Parliament.
-He was elected along with Sir Anthony Deane, a Harwich alderman and leading naval architect, to whom Pepys had been patron since 1662.
+At the beginning of 1679, Pepys was elected MP for Harwich in Charles II's third parliament which formed part of the Cavalier Parliament.
+He was elected along with Sir Anthony Deane, a Harwich alderman and leading naval architect, to whom Pepys had been a patron since 1662.
 By May of that year, they were under attack from their political enemies.
 Pepys resigned as Secretary of the Admiralty.
 They were imprisoned in the Tower of London on suspicion of treasonable correspondence with France, specifically leaking naval intelligence.
 The charges are believed to have been fabricated under the direction of Anthony Ashley-Cooper, 1st Earl of Shaftesbury.
 Pepys was accused, among other things, of being a secret member of the Catholic Church in England.
 Pepys and Deane were released in July, but proceedings against them were not dropped until June 1680.